MarineEvoEcoLab/PublicResourceSection/README.md

 <img src="assets/media/Neptune_Hyrule_Photo.jpg" width="650">
 </p>

-**Tile 3.** Neptune Configuration with power bank, brain, and modules used in the aquarium design.
-AirGas tanks are hooked up to a automatic Gas changeover eliminator valves 6091 which is then attached to
+**Tile 3.** Behind the Flow through system in Tile 1.
+Neptune Configuration with power bank, brain, and modules used in the aquarium design.
+AirGas tanks are hooked up to a automatic Gas changeover eliminator valves 6091 which is then attached to a Micro Matic 642.
+From there gas lines are connected to solenoids within which close or open the lines to let gas into the header tanks via a pump.

 ### Code